am926786/data_scraping/README.md

 # Dependencies
 To run the code, you need to have the following Python packages installed:

-tweepy
-pandas
-praw
-re (part of Python's standard library)
+tweepy, pandas, praw, re (part of Python's standard library).
 You can install the required packages using pip:

 pip install tweepy pandas praw
 # API Credentials
 To access Reddit's API, you need to have a Reddit account and create an application to obtain the following credentials:

-client_id
-client_secret
-user_agent
+client_id, client_secret. user_agent.
 These credentials should be inserted into the code where the PRAW Reddit instance is created.

 # Running the Code